GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/README.md

 - `tensorboard_region` - the region of a TensorBoard instance
 - `tensorboard_name` - the name of your TensorbBoard instance.
 The prefix is not added to the TensorBoard name.
 - `cpu_node_pools` - The `terraform.tfvars.tmpl` template provides an example configuration for a single autoscaling node pool.
-- `tpu_node_pools` - The  template shows an example configuration for a single TPU node pool with one v4-16 pod slice.
+- `tpu_node_pools` - The  template shows an example configuration for two TPU node pools with  v4-16 pod slices.
 Modify the `tpu_node_pools` variable to provision different TPU node pool configurations, as described below.

 If you wish to modify other default settings, such as the default name suffixes for a cluster or GCS bucket names, you can override the defaults specified in the `variables.tf` file within your `terraform.tfvars` file.